 The Institute has established about thirty scholarships known as the Sophomore and Junior Prize Scholarships.
-These scholarships, which carry half tuition, are awarded at the end of each school-year to those students who as the result of their work, during the freshman and sophomore years, were granted honor standing on the basis described in paragraph 5 on page 85 of this Catalogue.
+These scholarships, which carry half tuition, are awarded at the end of each school-year to those students who as the result of their work, during the freshman and sophomore years, are granted honor standing on the basis described in paragraph 6 on page 94 of this Catalogue.
 In addition, a smaller number of tuition grants may be awarded to students of high standing who are in need of financial assistance.